 4. Taxi test

-The guidance that driving examiners should follow when conducting the taxi test.
-This section is for reference only, as DVSA no longer carries out these tests.
+This section is for reference only, as the Driver and Vehicle Standards Agency no longer carries out taxi tests.

 The Driver and Vehicle Standards Agency (DVSA) stopped providing taxi driving assessments for local councils on 1 January 2017.
 Other organisations, such as road safety charities and driving instructor organisations, can carry out taxi assessments.